Courses

 Urban Studies & Planning Courses

 An exploration, through an interdisciplinary approach, of a number of issues related to making cities more sustainable in terms of environmental protection, economic opportunity, and social justice.
-The course assists students to develop skills in critical analysis and systems thinking and to use those skills in analyzing sustainability related problems and potential solutions, and to expand students' understanding of the political implications of crafting and moving towards a sustainable urban future.
+The course assist students to develop skills in critical analysis and systems thinking and to use those skills in analyzing sustainability related problems and potential solutions, and to expand students' understanding of the political implications of crafting and moving towards a sustainable urban future.

-URSP 372 Diversity and the City (3 Credits)
+URSP372 Diversity and the City (3 Credits)

 Exploration of the different needs of diverse economic, racial/ethnic, and gender groups that live and work in cities, the historical background of differences, the impact of societal structures and group cultures, and how public and private policies do and can affect different groups.

-URSP 600 - Research Design and Application (3 Credits)
+URSP600 Research Design and Application (3 Credits)

 Techniques in urban research, policy analysis, and planning.
 Survey of descriptive and normative models.
 Objective and subjective measurements.
 Emphasis on assumptions of research.

-URSP 601 - Research Methods (3 Credits)
+URSP601 Research Methods (3 Credits)

 Use of measurement, statistics, quantitative analysis, and micro-computers in urban studies and planning.